codesplinta/busser/README.md

 There is a philosophy upon which **react-busser** operates and is as follows:

 1. An evented object system built around ReactJS hooks
-2. Builds upon the existing state management features (`useState()`, `useRef()`, `useContext()`) already provided by ReactJS
+2. Builds upon the existing state management features (`useState()`, `useRef()`, `useReducer()`, `useContext()`) already provided by ReactJS
 3. Emphazises and encourages prudent use of ReactJS props as well as the creation of child components only when necessary.
-The creation of sibling components are more prefered (remember as earlier said 👆🏾 - prunning the leaves)
+The creation of sibling components are more prefered (remember as earlier said 👆🏾 - prunning the leaves) to the creation of more child components.
-4. Makes ReactJS component/business logic more readable and maintainable way by relegating such logic to the ReactJS component that truly OWNS the logic (and not it's ancestor - parent component)
+4. Makes ReactJS component and business logic (in ReactJS hooks) more readable, reusable and maintainable by relegating such logic to the ReactJS component that truly OWNS the logic (and not it's ancestor - parent component)

 ### Cascade Broadcasts